isabelandreatta1/Unit4/Quizzes_Unit4.md

     var type = "";
     var middleOfAverage;
     var numbers;
-    if (length % 2 == 0){
+    // if the length of input is even, or mod 2 is 0 if (length % 2 == 0){
-        input = input.sort();
+        // then use sort method to sort by numeric ascending order input = input.sort();
-        middleOfAverage = parseInt(length/2);
+        // then find the middle index by dividing the length of input by two middleOfAverage = parseInt(length/2);
-        output = input[middleOfAverage];
+        // output then becomes the median, or the number in the middle output = input[middleOfAverage];
         type = "even";
     }
     else{
-        for (numbers = 0; numbers < length; numbers ++){
+        //else means that the length of the input is odd for (numbers = 0; numbers < length; numbers ++){
-            sum += parseInt(input[numbers]);
+            // add each number to each other sum += parseInt(input[numbers]);
             type = "odd";
         }
-        output = (sum/length);
+        //divide sum by the length of input output = (sum/length);
     }
     console.log("The length of the input is", type, ". ", "The average of",input," is ", output);
 }
 ```